 The Company monitors capital on the basis of maintaining sufficient cash flow to comply with financial obligations.
 During the year, the Company's strategy, which was unchanged from the prior year, was to issue sufficient additional shares from treasury to meet all such obligations.

 The Company is not subject to any externally imposed capital requirements.

-13. Subsequent Events
+17. Subsequent Events

-Subsequent to the first quarter ended April 30, 2018, the Company:
+Subsequent to July 31, 2018, the Company: